nicolonsky/ConditionalAccessDocumentation/Readme.md

 This PowerShell script adapts functionality from the [Modern Workplace Concierge](https://github.com/nicolonsky/ModernWorkplaceConcierge) and documents your Conditional Access Policies.
 The script exports all the data as a csv file which can be pretty formatted as excel workbook.

-**This script is no longer limited to PowerShell 7 it also works with PowerShell 5.1 since commit [a49b25a](https://github.com/nicolonsky/ConditionalAccessDocumentation/commit/a49b25ad17c108c3fa1910aa603ed644f6c3f15a) / version 1.1.8.**

 1. Install this script from the PowerShell gallery (dependent modules are automatically installed):

     ```Install-Script -Name Invoke-ConditionalAccessDocumentation -Scope CurrentUser```